Nearly two years after their debut, the COVID-19 vaccines have received an update.

-The retooled shots from Moderna and Pfizer-BioNTech, which are formulated to better target the omicron variants that are currently circulating, have the all clear from health officials and are now available at many doctor offices, pharmacies and health clinics throughout the U.S.
+The retooled shots from Moderna and Pfizer-BioNTech, which are formulated to better target a few of the latest omicron subvariants, got the all clear from health officials in early September and are now available throughout the U.S.

 Here’s what you need to know about the latest boosters, including when you can receive one.

 Infection and transmission rates could go down with the introduction of the revised boosters, experts predict.
 So could hospitalization rates, which the CDC says have increased among older adults since April 2022.
-Modeling data show that broad uptake of the new booster shots early this fall could prevent more than 100,000 hospitalizations this winter.
+Modeling data shows that broad uptake of the new booster shots could prevent more than 100,000 hospitalizations this winter.
 Some projections say that number could be even higher — upwards of 745,000 hospitalizations averted.

-“The major goal continues to be prevention of hospitalization and prevention of serious disease,” says William Schaffner, M.D., a vaccine expert and professor of medicine at Vanderbilt University School of Medicine.
+“The major goal continues to be prevention of hospitalization and prevention of serious disease,” says William Schaffner, M.D., a vaccine expert and professor of medicine at Vanderbilt University Medical Center.

-The updated boosters are so-called bivalent vaccines, meaning they contain not one, but two sets of instructions (mRNA) that teach the body to produce antibodies to fight off a coronavirus infection.
+The updated boosters are called bivalent vaccines, meaning they contain not one but two sets of instructions (mRNA) that teach the body to produce antibodies to fight off a coronavirus infection.

 One mRNA component is from the original strain of the coronavirus.
 This is “to provide an immune response that is broadly protective against COVID-19,” the FDA says.
-The other is from omicron’s BA.4 and BA.5 variants, which are the current threats in the U.S. and around the globe.
-According to the CDC, BA.5 is responsible for about 90 percent of new COVID-19 cases in the U.S.; BA.4 makes up the rest.
-And both are expected to continue circulating this fall and winter.
+The other is from omicron’s BA.4 and BA.5 variants, which were widely circulating during the summer and early fall.

 Now that the new boosters are available, the older versions will no longer be used.
 (Much like how you don’t get last year’s influenza vaccine for this year’s flu season.)
 However, the primary series of the COVID-19 Pfizer and Moderna vaccines will remain the same for now, meaning the first two shots given to people who have not been vaccinated will only contain mRNA components from the original strain of the coronavirus.